Free Lesson Plan -- Caterpillar Lesson Plan

-A Caterpillar Lesson Plan for Home or School
+A Free Caterpillar Lesson Plan for Home or School

 This caterpillar lesson plan is a free elementary classroom work in the natural sciences.
 It's designed for younger learners in accordance with the California State Common Core Reading Standards for Informational Text (K-5).
 As such it focuses on "Key Ideas and Details" and "Integration of Knowledge and Ideas."
 Common Core source material, including complete CA Common Core Standards, can be found here.